Week 11 college football odds, picks, predictions, betting guide for Wednesday, Nov. 5

-Week 11 college football odds, best bets: Top Wednesday college football picks, betting predictions on Nov.
+Week 11 college football best bets, odds: Top Wednesday college football picks, betting predictions on Nov.
 5

 Find Wednesday's best bets for the Week 11 college football schedule from the SportsLine Projection Model and top CBS Sports experts